 Ratatouille is one of those dishes that always manages to capture the best of late summer and early fall produce.
 I mean you can’t really go wrong when you’ve got zucchini, eggplant, red peppers and of course tomatoes all perfectly married together in one dish along with liberal amounts of garlic, herbs and olive oil.

-Yes, I am aware that it is still unbearably hot but I’m going to ask you to turn on the oven for this one.
+Yes, I am aware that it is stull unbearably hot but I’m going to ask you to turn on the oven for this one.
 Now bear with me, I promise it will be worth it.

 You could by all means grill the vegetables but roasting them in the oven is even easier.
 Traditionally ratatouille is made by individually sautéing each ingredient before combining them all together, but I really hate standing over a hot stove for too long this time of year so into the oven they go.
 Roasting is much simpler, and still delivers all the same wonderful concentrated taste without the extra effort.
+Here’s what you’ll need to make these roasted vegetable wraps:

 - First the vegetables are tossed together with olive oil, garlic and a good pinch of herbes de Provence for loads of Mediterranean flavor.
 The eggplant and zucchini hit the oven first, the tomatoes come in later (just long enough to burst open but still retain most of their shape).

-- Then it’s just a matter of assembly.
-Coconut tortillas are my wrap of choice but feel free to use your favorite here.
+- Once the vegetables are out of the oven it’s just a matter of assembly.
+Gluten-free tortillas are my wrap of choice but feel free to use your favorite here.
 Layer and roll everything up and you have a terrific lunch or dinner.
+And since ratatouille is equally delicious cold, you can also roast up a big batch of vegetables on Sunday and have wraps ready to make for the week.

 Roasted Vegetable Wraps